Engee documentation

 Details

 Specify whether this block calculates the FFT of the magnitude or the FFT of the square of the magnitude of the input signal.
-For details on how this unit calculates the output signal depending on this setting, refer to the Output port description.
+For more information on how this block calculates the output signal depending on the value of this parameter, see the description of the OUT_1 port.

 Values